-4.1.3 Where appropriate, the Municipality will ask developers and landowners to:
+4.1.3 Where appropriate, the Municipality 4.1.4 The Municipality will work with will ask developers and landowners others to:

 - a.
 Provide high quality outdoor spaces in their residential or commercial developments for residents, employees, customers, and other users of development projects.
 The scale, design and location of these spaces will be determined through the approval process but should generally include seating areas, trees and landscaped areas, garden plots, dog relief areas, and children's play areas. - b.
 Consider integrated 'social connection' opportunities in developments (shared commons indoor areas, etc.). - c.
 Use principles of universal design and ensure accessibility for all ages and abilities. - d.
 Consider including space in developments to lease to community social services providers. - e.
 If requesting additional density on a property, contribute to community amenities, such as those listed in Section 4.1.2 b.